-The Library/Computing Building was constructed on Grenfell Campus in 1995.
-It consists of 3 floors with a building area of approximately 29,545 gross square feet.
-This building is connected to both the Arts and Science and Fine Arts Buildings by an above ground walkway.
-The Library/Computing Building contains the Ferris Hodgett Library, computer lab, offices, study rooms and washrooms.
+The Fine Arts Building was constructed on Grenfell Campus in 1987.
+It consists of 4 floors with a building area of approximately 1,650 m2.
+This building is connected to the Forest Centre by an underground tunnel and to the Library and Computing Building by an above ground walkway.
+The Fine Arts Building contains a theatre, art gallery, labs, workshops, atrium and office areas.

-The Fire Alarm System was updated to an addressable system in 2017.
+The building is sprinklered throughout with a wet pipe sprinkler system and standard response sprinkler heads and is serviced by a municipal water system.
+The Art Gallery is protected by clean agent systems.
+Type ABC portable fire extinguishers are installed throughout the building.
+The Fire Alarm System is in the process of being updated to an addressable system.
 Manual fire alarm pull stations and smoke detectors are located around the building.
-The fire alarm system and fire extinguishers are inspected annually.
+The fire alarm system and fire extinguishers are inspected annually and the sprinkler system is inspected quarterly.
 The CBFD provides full time firefighting services.
 Two fire hydrants are located approximately 30m and 70m away from the fire department connection off Cpl.
 Pinksen Memorial Drive.
 Speakers are located throughout the building and are tied into a mass communication system, Benbria.